Raised in Pittsburgh, Bill Generett has been working to ensure that Pittsburgh’s innovation economy benefits everyone.

-Today, Pittsburgh is powered by five key industry sectors: advanced manufacturing, energy, financial and business services, health care and life sciences, and informational and communications technology.
-However, these successes and opportunities have not reached all Pittsburgh neighborhoods and Generett is striving to increase access to entrepreneurship funding in lower-income and underserved communities.
+Today, Pittsburgh is powered by five key industry sectors: advanced manufacturing, energy, financial and business services, health care, and life sciences, and informational and communications technology.
+However, opportunities have not reached all Pittsburgh neighborhoods and Generett is striving to increase access to entrepreneurship funding in lower-income and underserved communities.

 Generett believes that for Pittsburgh to be a world class city “we’ve got to be more inclusive” of the diversity that already exists and to be open to other nations and ethnic groups.
 He strives to create this inclusion with Urban Innovation21—continuing to mentor and train new generations to “fight the fight.”